jokob-sk/NetAlertX/front/plugins/README.md

 * Creating ad-hoc UI tables from existing data in the PiAlert database, e.g. to show all open ports on devices, to list devices that disconnected in the last hour, etc.
 * Using other device discovery methods on the network and importing the data as new devices
 * Creating a script to create FAKE devices based on user input via custom settings
-* ...at this point the limitation is mostly the creativity than the capability (there might be edge cases and a need to support more form controls for user input off custom settings, but you probably get the idea)
+* ...at this point the limitation is mostly the creativity rather than the capability (there might be edge cases and a need to support more form controls for user input off custom settings, but you probably get the idea)

 If you wish to develop a plugin, please check the existing plugin structure.
 Once the settings are saved by the user they need to be removed from the `pialert.conf` file manually if you want to re-initialize them from the `config.json` of the plugin.